Dental pulp test: Laser Doppler flowmetry

 Laser Doppler flowmetry is able to assess blood flow within the dental pulp directly.
 A laser beam directed onto the tooth follows the path of dentinal tubules to the pulp.
 The viability of the vascular supply of the pulp is determined by the output signal generated by the backscattered reflected light from circulating blood cells.
-The reflected light is Doppler-shifted and has a different frequency to those reflected by the surrounding tissues which are static.
+The reflected light is Doppler-shifted and has a different frequency to those reflected by the surrounding tissues, which are static.
 An arbitrary unit of measurement, 'perfusion unit' (PU), is used to measure the concentration and velocity (flux) of blood cells.
-The output of laser Doppler flowmetry may be influenced by the blood flow in surrounding tissues, and therefore the test tooth must be adequately isolated to avoid inaccuracies.
+The output of laser Doppler flowmetry may be influenced by the blood flow in surrounding tissues, and therefore, the test tooth must be adequately isolated to avoid inaccuracies.

 Pulse oximetry

 Pulse oximetry utilises the difference in red and infrared light absorption by oxygenated and deoxygenated red blood cells within blood circulation to determine the oxygen saturation level (SaO2).
-Pulse oximetry, as well as laser Doppler flowmetry vitality tests may not truly reflect the real state of health of the dental pulp.
+Pulse oximetry, as well as laser Doppler flowmetry vitality tests, may not truly reflect the real state of health of the dental pulp.
 This mainly happens in clinical scenarios when the dental pulp is diseased, yet a viable blood supply is maintained.
 In a study from Slovenia, correlations were found between clinical tests and histological analysis of dental pulp in 26 healthy permanent premolars extracted for orthodontic reasons.
 It was found that a higher density of blood vessels in the pulp tissue corresponded to increased oxygen saturation levels measured through pulse oximetry, lending support to the validity of pulse oximetry as a reliable method for assessing pulp vitality.
 Furthermore, teeth with closed apices had a higher density of nerve fibers in the upper part of the dental pulp compared to teeth with open apices.
 This further indicated individual variations in sensitivity, with teeth showing a higher density of nerve fibers having a lower threshold for electrical stimulation.

 Dual wavelength spectrophotometry

 The use of dual wavelength light establishes the contents within the pulp chamber.
+Findings from a 1992 study indicated that continuous wave spectrophotometry could become a useful pulp testing method, after pulpal contents were correctly identified in all twenty of the predetermined conditions within the study.